ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

     # {{ '192.168.1.5' | ansible.netcommon.ip4_hex(':') }}
     c0:a8:01:05

-You can convert IP addresses to PTR records
+You can convert IP addresses to PTR records:

 .. code-block:: yaml+jinja